omonimus1/competitive-programming/Lectures/Lecture01.md

 * EDVAC machine : one of the earliest eletronic computers.

+### Difference between program and algorithm

+* Algorithm is just a collection of instructions to do something.
+But that's pretty abstract, it's not tied to the specific way its done.
+For example there's a maze solving algorithm that goes like this: "Whenever you reach an intersection in the maze, take an unmarked path at random if available, then mark it.
+If no unmarked paths are available, take a path with a single mark at random and give it a second mark.
+Do not follow any path marked twice."
+This is an algorithm, but its not a program, how you perform it, or how a machine performs it will be different, but you can still all perform it.

+However if you take that algorithm and you write it up in a programming language, to perform that algorithm on a piece of hardware, on a system that can execute that code, then you have a program.

+* Algorithm is the logic of the program.

+## C primtivies

+Each C variable has a primitve data type associaded with it.
+Each primitve can store a differnt range of values, and the actual size of the datatype can depend upon the system architecture.

+To know the max ranges of different datatypes, we can see the library ```limit.h``` , including as normal using ```#include <limit.h>```

 ### Von Neumann Architecture

 It's the design of a digital architecture made up of: central Processing Unit (CPU), Arithmetic Logic Unit(ALU), processor Registers, Control Unit (containing instruction register & program counter), Memory (storing data & instructions), mass storage, I/O Mechanism, all of them connected by a bus (communication pathways).